ivanonchi/metrics/Frontend/README.md

 Slider with two knots to select the time range of metric averages to be shown in the chart.
 The implementation is missing labels so there is room for ux improvement.

+### API implementation

+Implemented in the fetch_metrics.ts file, it handles the http request to get the metric average data, and transforms the raw data into a format that can be read by the chart library.

+At the current size of the project it is OK, but I would usually implement a wrapper around the http calls, and place data transformation for visualization in a separate presenter source file.